dfed/SafeDI/README.md

 }
 ```

-An `Instantiator` is `@MainActor`-bound – if you want to instantiate a type in a nonisolated environment, use a [`NonisolatedInstantiator`](Sources/SafeDI/DelayedInstantiation/NonisolatedInstantiator.swift).

 #### Utilizing @Instantiated with type erased properties

 When you want to instantiate a type-erased property, you may specify which concrete type you expect to fulfill your property by utilizing `@Instantiated`‘s `fulfilledByType` and `erasedToConcreteExistential` parameters.